merkle-open/generator-nitro/packages/generator-nitro/generators/app/templates/src/patterns/atoms/image/readme.md

 Use modifier to change image sizes:

 * `.a-image--1x1` (for images with ratio 1x1)
-* `.a-image--parent-fit` (image should fit the container completely, independent of image ratio)
+* `.a-image--fit-parent` (image should fit the container completely, independent of image ratio)

 ## Testing